MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdktools/pqtest-compare.md

     SelectColumns
 ```

-To convert it to a test and parameter query we need to split them as follows:
+To convert it to a test and parameter query, you need to split them as follows:

 Parameter Query: